Les membres de l’IAM sont attristés par le décès de Barbara Clancy, qui fut une membre dévouée de longue date et une retraitée estimée.

 I invite all members to visit the links above for more detailed information.
 Any members who wish to join the LL2468 PAC (Political Action Committee) or get involved in any other political actions may contact me at any time.

-Claude Reid, gauche/left, et/and Claire IsaBelle, droite/right.
+Claude Reid, left, and Claire IsaBelle, right.

 SL2468 fait le deuile de Germaine Petrilli